samyak1409/django/README.md

 2. Implemented my own logic of links to what pages should be shown for pagination.

-3. Didn't create new view and template for the page containing only the posts by a particular user, but inherited the view from `PostListView`, and used the `home.html` template only.
+3. Didn't create new view and template for the page containing only the posts by a particular user and for the dedicated post page, but inherited the view from `PostListView`, and used the `home.html` template only.

 ## TODOs